TheCrowned/Post-Pay-Counter/readme.txt

 5. The tooltip with all the counting details

 == Changelog ==
+= 2.620 (2016/09/13) =
+* New: time range dropdown choice in stats page to quickly pick the desired time frame.
+* New: added *All time* to default time range choices.
+* New: added *Last month* to default time range choices.
+* New: added *This year* to default time range choices.

 = 2.610 (2016/08/19) =
 * Fixed: PHP7 issues as found by WPEngine compatibility checker.
 * New: addon [Pay Per Character](http://postpaycounter.com/pay-per-character/)